Quick Reference

 Fully automatic mode (RECOMMENDED)

-For a command line access to the same functions, use: Calibration Checklist.
+For command line access to the same functions, use: Calibration Checklist.

 Manual mode